Explore

 Resolution

-A motion was made by Council Member Hawkins, seconded by Council Member Watson, that this Resolution be new draft substituted.
+A motion was made by Council Member Watson, seconded by Council Member Blegay, that a new draft of this Resolution be substituted.
 The motion carried by the following vote:

 Attachments